SummerSigh/TheVrMLEyeToolbox/README.md

 Implemented methods:
-- [ ] YoloV5 iris detection with elips fitting
+- [ ] YoloV5 iris detection with ellipse fitting
 - [ ] 2d to 3d point infrence using DeepVog method
+- [ ] Glint tracking
+- [ ] EMG Facial interface for Eye muscle tracking (hardwear will be provided here)